arossti/musitron/README.md

 - ✅ **Philip Glass-inspired pattern variations**
 - ✅ **Automatic sectional development**

-This creates an incredibly varied and professional music generation system that captures the essence of Philip Glass's minimalist style while providing endless creative possibilities for musicians and producers!
+This creates an incredibly varied and professional music generation system that captures the essence of minimalist composition while providing endless creative possibilities for musicians and producers!